reach-sh/reach-lang/docs/src/frontend/index.md

 ctc.getEventTys() => Record<string, ReachType[]>
 ```

-Returns a mapping from event name to the reach types of the data emitted for that event.
+Returns a mapping from event name to the Reach types of the data emitted for that event.
 This can be used to determine the connector-specific event signature.
 For example: